This blog may contain affiliate links. Read our disclosure policy for more info.

 Vancouver is often rated as one of the best cities to visit in Canada and for good reason, there’s something for everyone in this bustling, scenic city.
 This city offers the best of the great outdoors from the incredible beaches at English Bay to the nearby mountains where you can go skiing in winter.
 It’s also home to the 1,000-acre Stanley Park, which is a great place to chill out in nature and bike the iconic seawall trail.

 This specific bike tour goes through Stanley Park and the seawall trail and is done on e-bikes so you won’t spend all your energy on one activity!
-It costs $133 CAD and goes for 4 hours which is plenty of time to cover many more areas including historic and modern neighborhoods.
+It costs $150 CAD and goes for 4 hours which is plenty of time to cover many more areas including historic and modern neighborhoods.
+Be sure to book this tour in advance (especially during the summer) as it’s a fantastic way to get to know the city.
 For more recommendations, there are other great tours in Stanley Park including a horse-drawn carriage ride!

 Some of the other most popular things to do in Vancouver include:

-- Visit Capilano Suspension Bridge – just a 20-minute drive from Vancouver city center, this area is not only home to the huge bridge which is 137 meters long (450 feet) and hangs 70 meters (230 feet) above the Capilano River but there are also various hiking trails here too.
+- Visit Capilano Suspension Bridge – Just a 20-minute drive from Vancouver city center is the Capilano Suspension Bridge.
+This area is not only home to the huge bridge which is 137 meters long (450 feet) and hangs 70 meters (230 feet) above the Capilano River but there are also various hiking trails here too.
 As well as that, there’s a treetop walk and a glass floor lookout!
-Tickets cost $73 CAD per adult.
+Tickets cost $66 CAD per adult.

-- Visit Grouse Mountain – for the best views of Vancouver catch a cable car the 1,200 meters (3.900 feet) up Grouse Mountain or if you’re keen for a workout complete the ‘Grouse Grind’ to reach the top, this involves climbing up over 2,800 steps!
+- Visit Grouse Mountain – For the best views of Vancouver catch a cable car the 1,200 meters (3,900 feet) up Grouse Mountain or if you’re keen for a workout complete the ‘Grouse Grind’ to reach the top, this involves climbing up over 2,800 steps!
 It’s an especially popular activity with local Vancouverites, some even do this as their daily workout!
-The views from the top of Vancouver CBD and the Howe Sound are well worth the climb.
-In fact, this is one of the best hikes in Vancouver.
-If you want to catch the cable car to the top you can buy your tickets here.
+The views from the top of Vancouver CBD and the Howe Sound are well worth the climb – this is one of the best hikes in Vancouver.
+If you want to catch the cable car to the top you can buy your tickets here for $80 CAD

 - Relax at Kitsilano Beach – as I mentioned Vancouver is filled with beautiful urban beaches and one of my favorites is Kitsilano Beach.
 It’s a nice, clean beach that’s a great spot to head for sunset.
 Surrounding the beach is the trendy neighborhood of Kitsilano which is home to lots of cool restaurants, bars, and stores.
 The Maritime Museum is also located here as well as a great waterfront public swimming pool.

 - Ride in a Seaplane – This has been the most exciting thing I have done in Vancouver!
-Taking off and landing on the water was new and a little scary but don’t worry, though; the pilots are trained professionals.
+Taking off and landing on the water was new and a little scary but don’t worry, the pilots are trained professionals.
 While this scenic flight is only a 20-minute Vancouver city seaplane tour, it was such a fantastic experience and we got to see so much of the city and surrounding mountains.
-The best part is, it only cost $160 CAD!
+The best part is that it only cost $187 CAD!
 Can you believe that?

 Where to Stay in Vancouver

-Spending a few days in Vancouver is a must!
-But, it’s one of the most popular cities in Canada.
-This means that in the summer and winter, the city books up in advance very fast!
+Vancouver is one of the most popular cities in Canada.
+The fact is that in the summer and winter, the city books up in advance very fast!
 Booking your hotel or hostel well in advance is the only way to secure the best place to stay for you!

 Some great hotels and hostels in Vancouver that we love are: